Amy Foster (athlete)

-Amy Foster (born 2 October 1988) is an Irish athlete specialising in the sprinting events.
+Amy Foster (born 2 October 1988) is an Irish retired athlete specialising in the sprinting events.
 She is a two times Summer Universiade finalist, from 2011 and 2013.
 In addition, she represented Ireland at three European Championships and Northern Ireland at two Commonwealth Games.

+In 2018 Foster achieved an Irish indoor record in the 60 metres with a mark of 7.27 seconds.
+That year, she was described as "the undisputed fastest woman in Ireland".

+In May 2019, Foster and her long-time coach David Reid announced her retirement from competition.